Last Updated 6/9/19

 Christ was officially put to death by the Roman Empire via crucifixion.
 It is the account of Tacitus, from Rome, who details the first hand accounting of Pontius Pilate in Jerusalem, where we get the earliest non-Biblical reference of Christ Jesus, confirming that Jesus in fact existed.
 After his passing, his brother James ‘the Just’ was bestowed Jesus’ ecclesia.
 Followers of Christ were niche and few, often consisting of a mixture of humbled poorer Jews and Greeks.
 They were persecuted and hated for believing and following in what the Jews took to be a false messiah.
 A protomartyr of Christ was Stephanos (Greek for ‘Crown/Wreath’ and and extensively ‘Reward/Honor’) who upheld that Christ was upholding the Law of Moses, words of blasphemy to the Sanhedrin.
 During his speech, the crowd was unable to contain their anger much longer and drug Stephanos to the streets where he was stoned to death.
 One of the witnesses of the event held some jackets and garments of the wealthy citizens who were throwing stones—his name was Paul.

 The followers of Christ at this time are not what you would imagine a modern Christian to be.
 They were Pagan, Hellenistic (culturally Greek), and of course Jewish—but above all they were Gnostics, as was Christ himself.
-They recognized the Law of Nature, sacred geometry, placed emphasis on the stars and planets, and moons above, they had a pantheon of deities that made up physical creation along with realms beyond, and at the head of all creation, The Most High—a unified House consisting of a Father, Mother, and a Son, which made the whole of the single source of all there is, the Godhead.
+They recognized the Law of Nature, sacred geometry, placed emphasis on the stars, planets, sun and moon, they had a pantheon of deities that made up physical creation along with realms beyond, and at the head of all creation, The Most High—a unified House consisting of a Father, Mother, and a Son, which made the whole of the single source of all creation, the Godhead.

 During Nero’s reign, he initially tolerated the Christians, only to aimlessly persecute them when the great fire burned most of Rome.
 Nero had many Christians, and/or Pagans, rounded up, tortured, and killed because the blame of the fire befell the followers of Christ.